owkin/FLamby/flamby/datasets/fed_kits19/README.md

 The dataset is provided under the [CC-BY-NC-SA-4.0 license](https://data.donders.ru.nl/doc/dua/CC-BY-NC-SA-4.0.html?0).
 Please ensure you comply with this license and the [dataset terms](https://kits19.grand-challenge.org/data/) before using this dataset.

+## Ethics
+As stated in the [official manuscript](https://arxiv.org/pdf/1904.00445.pdf), the dataset collection was

+>reviewed and approved by the Institutional Review Board at the University of Minnesoty as Study 1611M00821

 ## Acknowledgements
 See below the full citations:
 ```bash